ansible/workshops/exercises/ansible_security/2.2-threat/README.md

 If you click on **Jobs** on the right side you will also see that you can always access the previously run jobs.
 This enables the teams to better track what was executed when, and what where the results.
 This enables transparency and clear understanding of the automation that was run.

+>**Note**
+>
+> A job is an instance of automation controller launching a Job Template.
+The **Jobs** link displays a list of jobs and their statuses shown as completed successfully or failed, or as an active (running) job.

 ## Step 2.6 - Verify new configuration

 Let's quickly verify that the QRadar logs are now showing up.
 Log into the QRadar web UI.
 Click on **Log Activity** and verify that events are making it to QRadar from Check Point: